qppd/IoT-Chits-Exchanger/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For questions or support, please contact the repository owner at [qppd@example.com](mailto:qppd@example.com).
+For questions or support, please contact the repository owner

 ## Future Enhancements
 - **Database Integration**: Add a database to log transactions.
-- **Mobile App**: Develop a companion mobile app for remote monitoring.
-- **Advanced Security**: Implement security features to prevent fraud.

----
-This README provides a comprehensive overview of the IoT Chits Exchanger project.
-For more details, refer to the source code and documentation.